 Linux consistently failed to boot.
 I'd get through a GRUB screen, load initrd, then consistently fail to find the root partition.
 The root partition was on the same drive as GRUB, so this doesn't really make sense.

-Apparently, when booting, the EFI system initializes the controller to get the bootloader, Linux init ram disk, etc. But then, when the initrd starts, something in Linux's drivers causes the SAS controller to reinit.
+Apparently, when booting, the EFI system initializes the controller to get the bootloader, Linux initrd, etc. But then, when the initrd starts, something in Linux's drivers causes the SAS controller to reinit.
 The controller takes a long time to initialize, so Linux will have a hard time finding it's boot disk.

-rootdelay=600 to my kernel command line got me passed this problem; now Linux waits for root partition to show up for 5 minutes before failing to boot.
+rootdelay=600 to my kernel command line got me passed this problem; now Linux waits for root partition to show up for 5 minutes before giving up on the filesystem.

 Just follow the instructions on the Arch Wiki.